aptos-labs/developer-docs/docs/community/aptos-style.md

 ## Avoid duplication

 We face too many challenges to tackle the same one from scratch again or split our efforts into silos.
-We must collaborate to make best use of our diverse and growing skillset.
+We must collaborate to make best use of our diverse skills.

 Search and navigate across this site to see if an existing document already serves your purpose and garners an update before starting anew.
 As with code, [don't repeat yourself](https://www.wikipedia.org/wiki/Don%27t_repeat_yourself).